 I can understand how there are situations in which that will look like the best available strategy to policymakers here in Washington.
 I can also understand why Israeli leaders are unlikely to accept that, and why their supporters here are desperately hoping there are alternative U.S. policies that may actually work.

-With military action essentially off the table because U.S. forces are already overextended with two wars and our treasury is essentially depleted and with Iran uninterested in serious diplomacy, sanctions sure look good, even with the obvious shortcomings of the strategy.
+With military action essentially off the table because U.S. forces are already overextended with two wars and our treasury is essentially depleted, sanctions sure look good, even with the obvious shortcomings of the strategy.

 The Jewish Week feels comments create a valuable conversation and wants to feature your thoughts on our website.
 To make everyone feel welcome, we won't publish comments that are profane, irrelevant, promotional or make personal attacks.